FilippSolovev/algorithms/number_theoretic_algorithms/primes/README.md

 # Prime numbers

 Computation methods to find all prime numbers up to any given limit.
-To be precise insted of finding prime numbers themselves the aggregate of them - count - is being sought.
-Two kinds of algorithms are examined - the trial division (iterative) with its modifications and the [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+To be precise, instead of finding prime numbers themselves, the aggregate of them - count - is being sought.
+Two kinds of algorithms are examined - the trial division (iterative) with its modifications and [Eratosthenes' sieve](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

 # Example